Giving peer feedback promptly with "hot" debriefs

 Though simulations can be powerful learning experiences on their own, students’ learning is enhanced when instructors give them adequate time to process what they just experienced.
 Particularly when pressure runs high, fostering a structured space for students to debrief is critical.
 In Brian Mandell’s class, immediately after simulations conclude, student groups offer each member feedback about their performance in the activity.
 With the simulation still fresh in students’ minds, “hot” debriefs become candid spaces in which students provide one another specific, constructive support.

-Brian Mandell, Mohamed Kamal Senior Lecturer in Negotiation and Public Policy
+Profiled: Brian Mandell, Mohamed Kamal Senior Lecturer in Negotiation and Public Policy, teaches "Advanced Workshop in Multiparty Negotiation and Conflict Resolution" to 60 students at the Harvard Kennedy School.

 • Create space for students to debrief immediately after active learning takes place when students’ experiences are still fresh in their minds.
 This timing ensures that discussions retain the simulation’s specificity and impact.